Hyssopi/Bulk-YouTube-Downloader/README.md

     * (Optional) Change the name of `outputDirectoryPath`, highlighted in **magenta**.

-4. (If you created a new input JSON file) Modify configuration file to link to your input JSON file in:

-    `Bulk-YouTube-Downloader/config/configuration.json`

-    For example:

-    ```
-    "input/Umihara Kawase.json"
-    ```

-5. Open command prompt/terminal.
+4. Open command prompt/terminal.

-6. Change directory to your `Bulk-YouTube-Downloader` folder location via `cd`.
+5. Change directory to your `Bulk-YouTube-Downloader` folder location via `cd`.

-7. Run `node main.js`.
+6. Run `node main.js "input/Template.json"`.
+Change "input/Template.json" to the input download JSON file that you want to use.

-8. To view progress: open `outputDirectoryPath/progress.html` in web browser, where `outputDirectoryPath` is the output folder name as specified in the `Template.json`.
+7. To view progress: open `outputDirectoryPath/progress.html` in web browser, where `outputDirectoryPath` is the output folder name as specified in the `Template.json`.

     <img src="images/DownloadProgress.png" width="500">